OpenBookPublishers/chapter-splitter/README.md

 # chapter-splitter
-*chapter-splitter* splits PDF books into individual chapters PDFs.
-The output files are supplied with relevant metadata.
+*chapter-splitter* is a tool to split PDF books into individual chapters.

-## Rationale
-There are scenarios where it is desirable to distribute book chapters individually.
-This utility serves exactly to this purpose, performing the task programmatically and offering the best possible output (reading and discoverability).

-## What the output PDFs look like
-The software outputs the PDFs of the chapters which comes with a DOI.
-Chapter body text might be preceded (if pages are specified as env variables) with the cover image of the book and a copyright statement.

-## What metadata is included
-Basic metadata include _authors_, _chapter title_, _publisher name_, _licence_ and _DOI_.
-Additional metadata consists of _chapter abstract_.
-Technical metadata
-reports _creation date_ and _production software_ ([PDFtk](https://packages.debian.org/buster/pdftk)).
+Chapter data needs to be previously submitted to (Crossref)[https://www.crossref.org/] so that `chapter-splitter` can query the server and retrieve information such as chapter page ranges, title and author(s) to add to the output PDFs.

+# Usage

+`chapter-splitter` requires:

+ - PDF of the book;
+ - A metadata json file with the isbn of the book, structured as `{"isbn": "978-1-80064-422-9"}`

 ## Running with docker
 If required, specify cover and copyright page numbers (zero based) in the Dockerfile (or override it in your `docker run [...]` command) as env variables.